Skip to content Skip to footer navigation

 installing_solar_panels_on_roof

-With more than three million solar panel systems now on Australian homes, you might think that solar installation is a routine and quality-assured job.
+With approximately 3.7 million solar panel systems now on Australian homes, you might think that solar installation is a routine and quality-assured job.
 Unfortunately, that's not always the case.
 Regulatory bodies report many hundreds of complaints every year about faulty or under-performing installations.

 Here's what you need to know and the questions to ask to get a quality solar PV system that lasts for years.

 Australia's residential solar industry is big, and getting bigger.
-As of 31 January 2022, there are more than three million rooftop solar photovoltaic (PV) systems installed across Australia.
+As of early 2024, there are approximately 3.7 million rooftop solar photovoltaic (PV) systems installed across Australia.

 The boom has brought a rise in complaints about solar companies.
 In recent years our consumer advice service for CHOICE members, CHOICE Help, reported a surge in members needing help for problems with their solar PV system.